MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/create-dynamic-pages.md

 1. Under **Parameterized URL paths**, select **Add**, and then enter the URL path that you entered when you created the URL (in this example, **/blog**).
 1. Select **Save and publish**.

 After the route is configured, all requests to the parameterized URL path will return the page that is associated with that URL.
 If any requests contain an additional segment, the associated page will be returned, and the page content will be retrieved by using the segment as a parameter.
-For example, `https://fabrikam.com/blog/article-1` will return the **blog\_summary** page, and the page content will be retrieved by using the **/article-1** parameter.
+For example, `https://fabrikam.com/blog/article-1` will return the `https://fabrikam.com/blog` page displaying the content that it retrieved using the **/article-1** parameter.

 ## Override a parameterized URL with a custom page